 Protection of Witnesses Direct Pos.
-Est FTE Amount
+Est Amount

+FTE (In Thousands)

-2016 Enacted w/Sequester 40,692
+2018 Enacted w/Sequester 40,779

-2017 Continuing Resolution w/Sequester 40,571
+2019 Continuing Resolution w/Sequester 37,520

-Adjustments to Base and Technical Adjustments 4,429
+Adjustments to Base and Technical Adjustments 2,480

-2018 Current Services 45,000
+2020 Current Services 40,000

-2018 Program Increases 0
+2020 Program Increases 0

-2018 Request 45,000
+2020 Request 40,000

-Total Change 2017-2018 4,429
+Total Change 2019-2020 2,480

-The procedure for designating a person as a protected witness is set forth in Department of Justice OBD Order 2110.2 "Witness Protection and Maintenance Policy and Procedures."
+The procedure for designating a person as a protected witness is set forth in Department of Justice OBD Order 2110.2 "Witness Protection and Maintenance Policy and Procedures".
 This order places within the United States Marshals Service the responsibility for the security of these witnesses and their families.
 This program provides for their financial maintenance, including the following: subsistence expenses, housing, medical and dental expenses, travel, documentation expenses for identity changes, one-time relocation expenses, costs for obtaining employment, and other miscellaneous expenses.
 This activity also provides for construction and maintenance of strategically located safesite facilities to house protected witnesses before and during trial.
 The Witness Protection Program also provides the funding for the protective services offered to the District of Columbia Superior Court Witnesses for subsistence expenses, travel, temporary relocation, and other miscellaneous expenses.
+Program Goals:

-• To increase the effectiveness of the Department's efforts to combat criminal activity in such areas as organized crime, drugs or narcotics, and murder or conspiracy to commit murder, by ensuring the safety of endangered or threatened witnesses.

-- To protect witnesses and their families when the testimony of the witnesses may jeopardize their personal security. - To compensate witnesses for subsistence costs such as housing, food, relocation, and incidental expenses as provided by the Witnesses Security Reform Act of 1984. - To provide orientation, documentation, and family-oriented services to new witness security (WITSEC) Program entrants. - To increase the effectiveness of Federal prosecutions in the District of Columbia by providing funding to temporarily relocate District of Columbia Superior witnesses who face potential danger as a result of their participation in Superior Court prosecutions. - To provide funding to temporarily protect Superior Court witnesses and their families when the testimony of the witnesses may jeopardize their personal security. - To compensate Superior Court witnesses for subsistence costs such as food, temporary relocation, and other expenses incidental to their protection.
+- To increase the effectiveness of the Department's efforts to combat criminal activity in such areas as organized crime, drugs or narcotics, and murder or conspiracy to commit murder, by ensuring the safety of endangered or threatened witnesses. - To protect witnesses and their families when the testimony of the witnesses may jeopardize their personal security. - To compensate witnesses for subsistence costs such as housing, food, relocation, and incidental expenses as provided by the Witnesses Security Reform Act of 1984. - To provide orientation, documentation, and family-oriented services to new witness security (WITSEC) Program entrants.